Marcellus Murray was born on Sept. 19, 1873 near Normalville, Fayette County, PA the son of Elijah and Hannah (Minerd) Murray.

 Great-granddaughter Norma Santoyo entered into marriage with Brad Biagi.
 The couple has resided in Riverside, CA.

-Son Beryle A. Shaw Jr. (1932-1982) was born in 1932.
-He sereved in the U.S. Navy in 1953 during the Korean War.
+Son Beryle A. Shaw Jr. (1932-1982) was born on Oct.
+14, 1932.
+He was a graduate of Smith Vocational High School.
+Beryle served in the U.S. Navy in 1953 during the Korean War.
 On May 9, 1953, he was joined in wedlock with Virginia Bernadette Embry (Feb.
 17, 1932-2006), daughter of Harry Nelson and Sophia Catherine (Sullivan) Embry of 327 Beaver Street in North Adams, MA.
 The nuptials were conducted in St. Francis Church and announced in the North Adams Transcript.
 Four children born into this family were Beryle A. "Skip" Shaw III, Kimberly Shaw, Barbara Walker and Michael D. Shaw.
 Virginia was a 1952 graduate of Drury High School and had worked for Sprague Electric Company until marriage.
-The couple dwelled in Florence, MA in 1967 and in the early 1970s relocated to Tucson, AZ.
-While in Florence, Virginia was employed by Prolific Brush Company.
+The couple dwelled in Florence, MA in 1967 and Northampton, MA and then in the early 1970s relocated to Tucson, AZ.
+While in Florence, Beryle earned a living with Meisse's TV and Virginia was employed by Prolific Brush Company.
 Sadly, the 49-year-old Beryle Jr. died on New Year's Day 1982.
-His obituary was printed in the Tucson Citizen, and burial was in Our Lady of the Desert Cemetery.
+His obituary was printed in the Tucson Citizen and Northampton (MA) Daily Hampshire Gazette, and burial was in Our Lady of the Desert Cemetery.
 Virginia remained in Tucson for the balance of her life with an address of 2621 South Portia Avenue.
 She passed away there at age 74 on Dec.
 13, 2006.
 An obituary in the Transcript said that her funeral mass was sung at St. Francis De Sales Catholic Church in Tucson, with the family requesting that any memorial donations be made to Casa De Los Ninos Crisis Center.

 ~ Son Norman Paes Murray ~